 Our research and development activities take place in our facilities in Zwijnaarde, Belgium.
-For these activities we have obtained the necessary environmental and biohazard permits from the responsible governments.
-See Part 1 "Risk factors - Risks Related to Our Business and Industry."
+For these activities we require, and have obtained, the necessary environmental and biohazard permits from the responsible governments, required by us for the manner in which we use said facilities.